The Glycemic Index: what is it? why does it matter?

 What Do Glycemic Index Numbers Mean?

-A high number represents fast food digestion; high glycemic index foods will raise blood glucose quickly, resulting in higher post-meal blood glucose spikes.
+A high number represents fast food digestion; high glycemic index foods will raise blood glucose quickly, resulting in higher and longer post-meal blood glucose spikes.

 A low number represents slow food digestion; low glycemic index foods will raise blood glucose slowly, resulting in “flatter” post-meal blood sugar graphs.

-For example, Uncle Ben’s Converted Rice® is low glycemic, with a GI value of 38; white basmati rice is medium GI with a value of 58; sticky white rice is high glycemic, with a GI value of 98.
+For example, Uncle Ben’s Converted Rice® is low on the glycemic index, with a GI value of 38; white basmati rice is medium GI with a value of 58; sticky white rice is high on the glycemic index, with a GI value of 98.

 Similarly, Rice Krispies® and Bran Flakes are high GI breakfast cereals (at 87 and 74 respectively), while All Bran® (34) and Frosted Flakes® (55) are both considered low GI.